-With many jobs, when you leave the office, you know you won’t be back until the following day, therefore you are “obliged” to keep working until you’ve finished an urgent task.
-However, when working remotely and your workload swells, you can organise your time much more effectively – as well as reconcile your working life and personal life a lot better.
+With many jobs, when you leave the office, you know you won’t be back until the following day; therefore you are “obliged” to keep working until you’ve finished an urgent task.
+However, when working remotely and your workload swells, you can organize your time much more effectively – as well as reconcile your working life and personal life a lot better.
 And there’s no commute!

 Co-working spaces seem to be the trend right now.
 What’s your opinion of them?

-It depends a lot of the people in the co-working space.
-Maybe there are experts in your sector who you can learn from.
-But maybe you ended up sitting beside the most annoying person in the world and you have to spend your working hours exercising manners and patience…
+It depends a lot on the people in the co-working space.
+Maybe there are experts in your sector whom you can learn from.
+But maybe you ended up sitting beside the most annoying person in the world, and you have to spend your working hours exercising manners and patience…

 Could you ever go back to working in the office?